 Students must complete a capstone project.

-La Salle University is accredited by the Middle States Commission on Higher Education (MSCHE).
+La Salle University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 The School of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

 Founded in 1891 by Swedish immigrants, North Park is the University of the Evangelical Covenant Church.
 North Park University’s School of Business and Nonprofit Management also has a long history of quality in business education.
 With a variety of undergraduate and graduate degree and non–degree programs, the School of Business and Nonprofit Management serves the needs of many traditional and non–traditional students.
 Through a tight–knit alumni network, and professional development opportunities through on–campus centers such as the Axelson Center for Nonprofit Management, the school provides students with the resources necessary to grow and advance.